yulinchen03/SAST-energy-monitor/README.md

     - strict: Uses the Semgrep Registry ruleset p/bandit.

-You currently cannot override these configurations via command-line arguments.
+Currently it is not possible to override these configurations via command-line arguments.

 ## Important Notes
-- Administrator Privileges: Depending on your system configuration and how Energibridge accesses hardware sensors, you might need to run the scan-energy command itself with Administrator/root privileges for Energibridge to function correctly.
-Test without first, but if you encounter errors accessing energy data, try running as Admin.
+- Administrator Privileges: You need to run the sast-energy-monitor command itself with Administrator/root privileges for Energibridge to function correctly.

 - The accuracy of energy measurements depends heavily on Energibridge's capabilities and the underlying hardware support (like Intel RAPL).